joncheng-dev/scilab-inventory-checker/research-log.md

 #### _Database structure brainstorm_

 - _Objective: To record in the database who has currently checked out an item from the laboratory inventory._
-  > - _Step 1.
-All entries in database have a "checked out by" field.
+  > - _All entries in database have a "checked out by" field.
 Starts null.
 Field can be updated by a user name._
+  > - _This user name is initially a string._
+  > - _Later, change it to a link, which goes to a user's profile page._
+- _Objective: Authentication.
+Have accounts to keep track of multiple users and their checked out items._
-  > - _Step 2.
-Authentication.
-When user checks out the item, save the user's name (and Id) into the "checked out by" field._
+  > - _When user views an item's details, and clicks check out, save the user's name (and Id) into the "checked out by" field._
-  >   > - _One user should be able to check out multiple items in database (user's name is in "checked out by" field)._
+  >   > - _One user should be able to "check out" multiple items in database (user's name is in "checked out by" field)._
-  > - _Step 3.
-Accounts.
-Have multiple users/accounts being able to concurrently check out multiple different items._
-  > - _Step 4.
-Upon clicking an item's details, show who is currently is in possession of it._
+  >   > - _Clicking an item's details should show the user who has currently checked out the item._
-  >   > - _Check that this works for one user checking out multiple items in database._
+- _Objective: Availability Status_
+  > - _Show availability.
+When checked-out field is null, the item's status is "available".
+When someone has the item, the item's status should be "unavailable"._
+  >   > - _1.
+Update doc in database to have this field._
+  >   > - _2.
+Have hooks to handle this state change(?)._
+  >   > - _3.
+Update business logic & UI._
+- _Objective: Profiles_
-  > - _Step 5.
-Make a profile for each user._
+  > - _Make a profile for each user._
+  >   > - _Would this be its own "collection" in the database with each user being its own doc?_
   >   > - _Upon clicking a user's profile, display all items currently checked out by this user._
+  >   > - _Any user can view another user's profile._
+- _Objective: Quantities_
+  > - _Update initial form to have a quantity field._
+  >   > - _A user may check out some (not necessarily all counts) of an item.
+I.e. Jon has checked out 5 of 10 slinkies.
+This means 5 are still available._
+- _Objective: Categories_
+  > - _Each item can have its own category tags.
+Similar to Many to Many relationships.
+How would this look like in a NoSQL database?_
+- _Objective: Searches/Queries_
+  > - _Users would be able to search for items by category, by name in string, etc._

 ## Vite